TimVincii/Terrastorage/README.md

   *Specifies the time interval between animated flying items in ticks.*

   Default: 5

+* **keep-favorites-on-drop**

+  *Determines whether items will keep their favorite status once they are dropped as an item entity.*

+  Default: true

 These settings can be directly modified through the configuration file, located at `.\config\terrastorage.toml`.
 Below are its default contents:
 ```toml